Mbutler1991/childhood-adhd-quiz/README.md

 - This displays if your responses display conduct/behavioural problems.
 - This has an insight into children who have these issues
+- The colour from this and 4 other symptom categories are the colours of the ADHD flag.

 ![Conduct](assets/screenshots/conduct.png)